Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Visual Table

 \section{Visual Table}

-We introduce Visual Table, a new form of visual representation, presented in structured text.
-Given an image $\mathbf{I}$, a visual table $\mathbf{V}_{\rm T} = g(\mathbf{I})$ is created by a generator $g$. $\mathbf{V}_{\rm T}$ encodes hierarchical information, consisting of a scene description and multiple object-centric descriptions that encompass object categories, object attributes, and object knowledge.
-Importantly, object-centric descriptions are conditioned on specific visual instances and their visual context.
-They can be diverse across different instances even if the instances belong to the same category.
-With the instance-level descriptions, visual tables essentially create a comprehensive visual database for individual images, representing visual content at a new level of richness and granularity, beyond the visual embeddings learned from vision-language pre-training~\cite{radford2021learning}.
+We introduce Visual Table, a new form of visual representation, constructed in hierarchical text.
+Given an image $\mathbf{I}$, a visual table $\mathbf{V}_{\rm T} = g(\mathbf{I})$ is created by a generator $g$. $\mathbf{V}_{\rm T}$ consists of a scene description and multiple object-centric descriptions that encompass categories, attributes, and knowledge.
+Thanks to structural and textual formats, visual tables support interpretability to humans and LLMs, and enable controllable table editing.
+Moreover, they capture visual scenes at a level of granularity (\eg, instance-level knowledge) and richness (\eg, free-form language).
+These characteristics render visual tables potentially beneficial to a broad spectrum of vision tasks.

-Fig.~\ref{fig:method} provides an overview for learning a visual table generator and our exploration of applying generated visual tables to MLLMs.
-To generate visual tables for given images, the challenge is the lack of training annotation.
-To this end, our strategy is leveraging the powerful model GPT4V~\cite{GPT4v} to collect a small scale of visual tables, such as 61K COCO images~\cite{lin2014microsoft} (Sec.~\ref{Training Data Collection}).
-With these visual tables as training annotations, we learn a visual table generator $g$ based on a half-baked MLLM, \ie, an LLaVA-1.5 model~\cite{liu2023improved} without using human annotations of VQA datasets in its training (Sec.~\ref{Visual Table Generation}).
-Once trained, this generator can automatically generate visual tables for any input images, such as the images in large-scale instruction-following datasets and VQA datasets.
-We evaluate the benefits of our generated visual tables on MLLMs benchmarks where the visual tables serve as inputs of MLLMs (Sec.~\ref{MLLMs with Visual Table}).
+Fig.~\ref{fig:method} provides an overview of visual table generation and its application on image reasoning using MLLMs.
+We first collect a small number of visual table annotations (Sec.~\ref{Training Data Collection}) and then train a visual table generator $g$ (Sec.~\ref{Visual Table Generation}).
+The trained generator is able to automatically produce visual tables for any input images in downstream tasks.
+We evaluate the efficacy of our generated visual tables on diverse benchmarks where visual tables serve as visual representations (Sec.~\ref{MLLMs with Visual Table}).